mozzarellaV8/federal-firearms-licenses/regression-trees-finance.md

 - [Potential Future Directions](#potential-future-directions)

 # Annual Household Incomes
-"Financial Characteristics" data from the United States Census comprises population totals categorized into 11 brackets based on annual household income.
+"Financial Characteristics" data from the United States Census<sup>[1](#notes)</sup>comprises population totals categorized into 11 brackets based on annual household income.

-There are five stratifications at or beneath the Census-defined poverty threshold of $24,257 in annual income for a household of four<sup>[1](#notes)</sup>.
+There are five stratifications at or beneath the Census-defined poverty threshold of $24,257 in annual income for a household of four<sup>[2](#notes)</sup>.
 The remaining categories can be argued as middle-class, with the highest reported income bracket at $150,000 and over.

 The categories as defined by the census: